 Name of organisation or person promoting the event

 Name of Safety Officer or person responsible for liaison with the Safety Advisory Group

 Address of person listed above (including postcode)

 Telephone (work)

 Telephone (home)

 Telephone (mobile)

 Email address

 Event Details

 Name of the event:

 Place of the event (including the postcode):

 Day and date of the event:

 Start time of the event:

 End time of event:

 Description of the event:

-If this is a charitable event, the name and Charities Commission Registration number of the authorising charity:

-Will all monies raised go to this charity?

-Setup start time for event:

-Setup finish time for event:

-Will there be an admission charge?
+If this is a charitable event, the name and Charities Commission Registration number of the authorising charity: Will all monies raised go to this charity?
+Setup start time for event: Setup finish time for event: Will there be an admission charge?
 What will the admission price be?
 Will the public highway be affected?
 If the public highway will be affected, please provide a Traffic Management Plan.

-Is using a public highway, provide details of the proposed route:

-If you intend to provide pyrotechnics, please provide details:

-How many people approximately, do you anticipate may attend the event?

-How will the area be maintained to keep it free of litter and refuse?

-Details of car parking arrangements for staff and visitors:
+Is using a public highway, provide details of the proposed route: If you intend to provide pyrotechnics, please provide details: How many people approximately, do you anticipate may attend the event?
+How will the area be maintained to keep it free of litter and refuse? riow will the area be maintained to keep it free or litter and refuse?
+Details of car parking arrangements for staff and visitors: Details of car parking arrangements for stair and visitors.
 Details of medical/first aid cover to be provided: